All Headlines >>

 Finally, the paper calls for a rethink over how vets are selected for in the first place.

-Currently, the profession draws from a pool of 96% white, 29% fee-paying females who are not representative of the people they serve.
+Currently, the profession draws from a pool of 96% white, 29% fee-paying, largely female people who are not representative of the market they serve.

 Greater diversity in the profession, Zoetis says, delivers social benefits, strategic advantages and workplaces with broader perspectives and greater psychological safety.